 Take a Third Option: The Red Queen gives Alice an ultimatum — kill Rain and escape or stay in the Hive and die.
 Kaplan pulls off a Big Damn Heroes moment by frying the Red Queen and unlocking the door.

 Villain Ball: The Umbrella clean-up team sent to investigate The Hive reveal that the Red Queen has a timer running on the facility; since the The Virus broke loose and infected everything, when the timer counts down to 0, all of The Hive's entrances will permanently seal shut — nothing gets in, nothing gets out.
-This seems like a pretty smart so far.
+This seems pretty smart so far.
 Umbrella does not agree with this.
 Not only does the system have a built-in override, but the team sent to override the system contains five people.
 Guess what happens when they override the system.